3DAgentWorld/Toolkit-for-Prompt-Compression/README.md

 ### Key Features of PCToolkit

 (i) **State-of-the-art and reproducible methods.** Encompassing a wide array of mainstream compression techniques, PCToolkit offers a unified interface for various compression methods (compressors).
-Notably, PCToolkit incorporates a total of five distinct compressors, namely Selective Context, LLMLingua, LongLLMLingua, SCRL and KiS.
+Notably, PCToolkit incorporates a total of five distinct compressors, namely <a href='https://arxiv.org/abs/2310.06201'>Selective Context</a>, <a href='https://arxiv.org/abs/2310.05736'>LLMLingua</a>, <a href='https://arxiv.org/abs/2310.06839'>LongLLMLingua</a>, <a href='https://arxiv.org/abs/2205.08221'>SCRL</a> and <a href='https://arxiv.org/abs/2107.03444'>Keep it Simple</a>.

 (ii) **User-friendly interfaces for new compressors, datasets, and metrics.** Facilitating portability and ease of adaptation to different environments, the interfaces within PCToolkit are designed to be easily customizable.
 This flexibility makes PCToolkit suitable for a wide range of environments and tasks.

 (iii) **Modular design.** Featuring a modular structure that simplifies the transition between different methods, datasets, and metrics, PCToolkit is organized into four distinct modules: Compressor, Dataset, Metric and Runner module.

+### Outlines

+The following table presents an overview of the supported tasks, compressors, and datasets within PCToolkit.
+Each component are described in detail in our technical report.

 | Tasks                 | Supported Compressors                            | Supported Datasets                                   |
 |-----------------------|--------------------------------------------------|------------------------------------------------------|